publisha/publisha.github.io/pages/multiplatform_at_home.md

 Remember to select `Stage All` and then put a message in the `Commit message` box.
 Then you can `Push` the changes.

 <hr />

+In the next document we look at adding multimedia and some other ways to enhance the viewing of images.